weberdaniel/reactive-cpp/README.md

 $ git clone https://github.com/weberdaniel/caf-supervisor <br>
 $ cd caf-supervisor <br>
 $ export DOCKER\_BUILDKIT=1 <br>
-$ docker build -t svdemo . <br>
+$ docker build --no-cache --build-arg number\_of\_build\_jobs=23 -t svdemo . <br>
 $ docker run svdemo

-The DOCKER\_BUILDTKIT purpose is to enable parallel build, so all CPU cores will be working in the build process
+The DOCKER\_BUILDTKIT purpose is to enable parallel build, so all CPU cores (minus one) will be working in the build process.
+You can also leave out the BUILDKIT option and only do

+$ docker build -t svdemo .

+but this will take very long.
+Also take care not to use more jobs than you have cores on your machine and always leave some room for other applications on the machine.

 ## Actor Frameworks and Reactive Design